lucyyang01/version-control-system/README.md

 ## Description

 This is my implementation of a version control system inspired by Git.
 This system supports most core functionalities provided by Git, such as repository creation, branching, merging, logs, and merge conflict detection.
-This project was built in Java and utilizes multiple data structures and algorithms to enable efficient handling of large files.
+This project was built in Java and utilizes multiple data structures and algorithms to enable efficient handling of large files, as well as serialization for persistence.
+A short write-up of the design of this system can be found in the gitlet-design.md file.

-Some features that could be implemented in the future to improve this project would be the ability to create remote repositories and implementing a conflict resolution protocol for users.

-## Design

-A detailed write up of the design of this system can be found in the gitlet-design.md file.

-## Instructions for Use

-TODO
+The full list of supported commands include: init, add, commit, rm, log, global-log, find, status, checkout, branch, rm-branch, reset, and merge.

 ## Collaborators